binarybaba/prophetjs/README.md

  - Support for setting new presets
  - Support for new classes to override per message
  - Support for a callback
- - Support for an on click callback which overrides general callback

 ### License